“The King of the Cats: Lancashire stories explored and reinvented by four visual artists and one storyteller”

 “The King of the Cats and Other Lancashire Stories” – The Book

-Click on the headings below to read excerpts and sample stories:
+Click on the headings below to read excerpts, sample stories and see the artwork:

 “A great exhibition.
 Love it.
 It’s fun and informative” – Angie, Salford